Problem

 After the launch of YouTube TV, we realized many people were having trouble activating their YouTube TV accounts.

-We interviewed 10 participants from both the Settled Simplifiers and Peak Performers.
+We interviewed 10 participants from each marketing segments, Settled Simplifiers and Peak Performers.

 Objective